-- Remove any grease feeders, shock pulse measurement equipment and possibly mounted instrumentation at the DE and NDE. - Ensure that the DE shaft extension is freely accessible.
-Remove the coupling.
+- Remove any grease feeders, shock pulse measurement equipment and possibly mounted instrumentation at the DE and NDE. - Remove the coupling on the drive end or make the shaft extension freely accessible. - At the NDE, proceed as follows depending on the machine type: - First, remove the fan cowl or external fan cowl (Page 135). - Remove the external fan.

-For a schematic diagram of the respective component layout, see the chapter "Spare parts (Page 153)".
+For a schematic diagram of the respective component layout, see Section "Spare parts (Page 145)".

-- 1. Remove the components of the bearing mounting. - Dismount the outer bearing cover. - If present: Remove the V ring (Page 145). - Uninstall the labyrinth sealing ring (only for the option "Increased degree of protection") (Page 146). - Ensure that the inner bearing cover is no longer attached to the bearing housing or end shield.

-There may be springs in the inner bearing cover.

-- Support the rotor for the uninstallation of bearing housing or end shield. - If necessary, remove the bearing housing from the end shield. - Remove the end shield.
-Dependent on shaft height, roller bearing type and design, it is either a bearing head design or a bearing housing design. - Remove the locking ring from the shaft or the set screw, depending on the version. - 2.
+- 1. Remove the components of the bearing mounting. - Dismount the outer bearing cover.
+Remove the V ring (Page 137).
+Remove the labyrinth sealing ring (only for the option "Increased degree of protection") (Page 138). - Ensure that the inner bearing cover is no longer attached to the bearing housing or end shield. - Support the rotor for the removal of bearing housing or end shield. - If necessary, remove the bearing housing from the end shield. - Remove the end shield.
+Dependent the on shaft height, roller bearing type and design, it is either a bearing head design or a bearing housing design. - Remove the locking ring from the shaft. - 2.
 Pull off the roller bearing together with the grease slinger.

-9.2.3.2 Remove V ring
+9.2.4.2 Remove V ring